mmacdonaldsilvercity/mmacdonaldsilvercity.github.io/_posts/2015-12-02-evolution-of-a-script-or-lost-coding-weekend.markdown

 <p>In other words:  How I Ate Up Every Spare Minute of My Thanksgiving Long Weekend...</p>

-It started out innocently enough.
+<p>It started out innocently enough.
 Long about a year or so ago a very learned and wise Super Programmer sent me a quick email outlining how to configure SSH server logons so that no password is needed to be remembered.
-For the first three or 8 times I wanted to implement an update to ~/.ssh/config, I searched around in a year's worth of email archives, and a thrown together binder of technical notes, a pile of gonna-writet-these-up post-its, until I located the instructions again.
+For the first three or 8 times I wanted to implement an update to ~/.ssh/config, I searched around in a year's worth of email archives, and a thrown together binder of technical notes, a pile of gonna-writet-these-up post-its, until I located the instructions again. </p>

-Hey, done this three times (or more); time to automate it!
+<p>Hey, done this three times (or more); time to automate it!</p>

-Simple script.
+<p>Simple script.
 What, 3 lines?
 What did it look like again? ...
-Oh, 4 lines:
+Oh, 4 lines:</p>

 ``` bash